• Skip to primary navigation

 Ingredients

-• 4 Large Yukon gold potatoes washed and dried
+• 4 large Yukon gold potatoes washed and dried

-• 1 cup Cheddar cheese grated
+• 1 cup cheddar cheese grated

-• 4 Strips of bacon chopped
+• 4 bacon strips

-• 4 tablespoon Creme fraiche or sour cream
+• 4 tablespoon creme fraiche or sour cream

-• 4 tablespoon Chives chopped
+• 4 teaspoon chives chopped

 Instructions

-• Heat the oven - Preheat the oven to 400°F.
+• Heat the oven - Preheat the oven to 425°F. Line a baking sheet with aluminum foil and lightly grease with oil.

 • Cut and prepare the potatoes - Place a potato between two chopsticks on a cutting board.
-Thinly slice the potatoes crosswise, leaving about ¼ inch at the bottom unsliced.
-The chopsticks will help prevent you from cutting the potato all the way.
+Thinly slice the potatoes crosswise to create â…›-inch thick pockets, leaving about ¼ inch at the bottom unsliced.
+The chopsticks are a guide that helps prevent the knife from cutting most of the potato all the way.
+Be careful when you cut the ends of the potatoes since the chopsticks will not reach there.
 Repeat this step for the remaining three potatoes.

-4 Large Yukon gold potatoes
+4 large Yukon gold potatoes

-4 Strips of bacon
+4 bacon strips

 Notes